bebe5004/Eunbin-Yoo-s-Portfolio/Netflix EDA/Description.md

 ## Relevant Questions

+These questions will be answered throughout the project:
 1. Content Preferences on Netflix: Movies vs. TV Shows
 2. Movies and TV Shows added over time
 3. Which country produces the most content on Netflix?